 Where is Papafragas Beach?

 You can find Papafragas Beach on Milos’ Northern coast, less than 15km from Adamantas and 2.2km from Pollonia.
+There is no parking available, so you’ll need to find a stretch of the road to park your vehicle on.

 11. Pollonia Beach

-Pollonia is the second largest town on Milos and is perhaps it’s most charming.
+Pollonia is the second largest town on Milos and is perhaps its most charming.
 Whilst Pollonia Beach is nothing spectacular it is still quite charming and is a reflection of the quaint town of Pollonia.
-The sandy beach has a beautiful backdrop of the white Greek buildings and has lots of shade from the trees that line the beach.
+The sandy beach has a beautiful backdrop of white Greek buildings and has lots of shade from the trees that line the beach.

 One of the great joys of visiting Pollonia is the abundance of tavernas that are a short walk from the beach.
 With lots to select from, Pollonia is a superb beach for people who want ambiance, excellent food, and shelter.